The Lower We Sat: Why 19th-Century Furniture Was Made To Size

 Basically the lower we stood, the lower we sat.

-The Civil War is a good example to support this theory since size statistics were actually taken for large groups of men.
+Statistics were actually taken for large groups of men.
 For instance, in the 44th Massachusetts Infantry, of the 98 soldiers between the ages of 17 and 40, the average soldier’s height was 5-foot 7- inches.
 The shortest man in the regiment was 5-foot 3-inches and the tallest 6 -foot 1-inch.
 The most surprising stat is on the higher end where based on the average, very few men were six-feet and above and no one was more than one-inch over the six-foot threshold.

 Today nearly 15-percent of all men are over six-feet tall, with the average height of a American male at 177 cm, or 5-feet 10-inches.
-The average height of an American women is 164 cm, or approximately 5-foot tall.
+The average height of an American women is 164 cm, or approximately 5-foot 4-inches tall.
 Only statistics based on race changes this slightly.

 So why did we get taller?
 Evolution is the simple answer, but even that is convoluted, as development suggests a reversal in size.
 “The average population should have become shorter because the shorter individuals in the population were, from an evolutionary fitness perspective, more successful in passing on their genes,” wrote Scientific American in 1998.
 “But this did not happen.
 Instead, all segments of the population–rich and poor, from small and large families–increased in height.”

 Scientists claim better nutrition especially in children is the reason we got taller since the rise in height began to take root in the later half of the 19th century when there was an emphasis on living longer.
 It has since leveled off.